retro16/acsi2stm/README.md

 In order to detect if a SD card reader is present or not, connect unused pins in the table above to GND.

-For example, if you want 3 SD cards detected on ACSI IDs 0, 1 and 5, connect PA2, PA1, PB0, PB3 and PB4 to GND.
-The STM32 will
+For example, if you want 3 SD cards detected on ACSI IDs 0, 1 and 5:
-detect this and it will not react at all.
-This allows freeing ACSI IDs for other devices on the same bus.
+ * Connect PA4 to pin 1 of the first SD card.
+ * Connect PA3 to pin 1 of the second SD card.
+ * Connect PB1 to pin 1 of the third SD card.
+ * Connect PA2, PA1, PB0, PB3 and PB4 to GND.

 Notes:

  * The SD card had 2 GND pins.
 I don't know if they have to be both grounded, maybe one wire is enough.